Resident guide to action on the climate crisis

 A good place to start is the Grantham Institute’s ‘9 things you can do about climate change’.

 Otherwise, it’s easier to take action from a place of understanding - find out more about the climate crisis by checking out this UN summary or you might be interested in this reading list.
-We also have a reading list about some incredible female climate activists to celebrate International Women’s day, for more inspiration.

 If you feel you have a good understanding of the climate emergency already, why not test your knowledge with this climate literacy quiz?